 OLG ISSUES THIRD QUARTER GAMING REVENUE PAYMENTS TO MUNICIPAL PARTNERS

 SAULT STE.
-MARIE, ON – Ontario Lottery and Gaming Corporation (OLG) is pleased to make third quarter (October 1 to December 31) non-tax gaming revenue payments totaling $30,510,269 to 27 municipalities that host gaming facilities.
+MARIE, ON – Ontario Lottery and Gaming Corporation (OLG) is pleased to make third quarter (October 1 – December 31) payments totaling $32,385,278 to 29 communities that host gaming facilities.

-OLG makes payments to host communities under the Municipality Contribution Agreements, using a prescribed formula consistently applied across all sites in Ontario that is based on a graduated scale of gaming revenue at the hosted site or sites.
+These payments to host communities are based on a formula consistently applied across all gaming sites in Ontario using a graduated scale of gaming revenue at the hosted site.

-OLG is a crown agency that develops world-class gaming entertainment for the Province of Ontario.
+OLG is a crown agency that contributes to a better Ontario by delivering great entertainment experiences for our customers.
 Acting in a socially responsible way, OLG conducts and manages land-based gaming facilities; the sale of province-wide lottery games; Internet gaming; and the delivery of bingo and other electronic gaming products at Charitable Gaming Centres.
-OLG is also helping to build a more sustainable horse racing industry in Ontario.
-Since 1975, OLG has provided approximately $55 billion to the people and Province of Ontario to support key government priorities like health care; the treatment and prevention of problem gambling; and support for amateur athletes.
-Each year proceeds from OLG’s operations also support host communities, Ontario First Nations, lottery retailers and local charities across the province.
+OLG is also helping support the horse racing industry in Ontario.
+Since 1975, OLG has provided nearly $57 billion to the people and Province of Ontario to support key government priorities like health care; the treatment and prevention of problem gambling; and support for amateur athletes.
+Each year profits from OLG's operations also support host communities, Ontario First Nations, lottery retailers and local charities across the province.

-All for Here – 100 per cent of OLG’s proceeds are invested in Ontario
+Play for Ontario – 100 per cent of OLG’s profits are invested in Ontario

 Knowledge you can bet on.